Fudan-iGEM/2025-wiki/pages/education.md

-> Note: All images involving children have been authorized with the consent of their guardians for filming.
+> **Note:** All images were used with consent.
+For minors, authorization was obtained from their parents or guardians.